nmaahcdigitalops/ox/sf/draft procurement/soo.md

 SI Response: Vendors will have access to this existing research, but we'll need to confirm the details of what is available.

 Uknonwn: Is there an existing brand strategy?
-SI Response: Yes NMAAHC's marketing and PR functions have a brand strategy.
-However, those functions would not have to approve anything for this MVP.
+SI Response: Yes NMAAHC's marketing and public affairs team have an existing brand strategy.
+Designs for the MVP are not constrained by current design patterns and visual style guides for existing digital products However, NMAAHC marketing / public affairs offices will be key stakeholders throughout the design and development process of the MVP.

 Uknonwn: Are there experiences we can use for reference?
 SI Response: A majore news publication anticipates releasing a digital product having to do with a similar subject, and NMAAHC can provide feedback to vendors once that publication's product is launched.